 How will this affect my immigration status?

-Generally, if you a PR or citizen, you cannot lose your immigration status or be removed from Canada because of separation or divorce.
+Generally, if you are a PR or citizen, you cannot lose your immigration status or be removed from Canada because of separation or divorce.
 Additionally, if you have been sponsored by your spouse to immigrate to Canada, be informed that the Government of Canada has removed Conditional Permanent Residence.
 This is a condition that required spouses or partners of Canadian citizens and permanent residents to live with their sponsor in order to keep their permanent resident status.
 This was removed in April 2017.
 But if you still have doubts or questions about your particular situation or immigration status, consult your lawyer or ask for legal aid.

 We'd love to hear from you!